Systems of Care

 Project Overview

-Through the Opioid Systems of Care (SOC) initiative, HMA is providing system-wide stakeholder engagement services, coaching and other technical assistance (TA), on behalf of the California Department of Health Care Services (DHCS), to strengthen treatment and recovery ecosystems throughout the state, to develop a predictable and consistent knowledge base, and encourage transitions of care for individuals suffering from SUD.
-The ultimate goal of SOC is to facilitate the recovery journey of those with SUD by supporting counties to expand access to and provide continuity of treatment as these individuals transition between locations, such as emergency departments, inpatient hospital settings, primary care clinics, jails, prisons, and/or the community at large; and levels of care, such as residential, intensive and other outpatient care.
-Despite the expansion of the Drug Medi-Cal Organized Delivery System (DMC-ODS), many locales throughout California still grapple with how to build an accessible, high quality treatment and recovery ecosystem, leaving their residents struggling to access, navigate, and realize continuity of services in fragmented systems that can be overwhelming.
+Through the Systems of Care (SOC) initiative, HMA is providing system-wide stakeholder engagement services, coaching and other technical assistance (TA) to strengthen treatment and recovery ecosystems throughout the state, to develop a predictable and consistent knowledge base, and encourage transitions of care for individuals suffering from SUD.
+The ultimate goal of SOC is to facilitate the recovery journey of those with SUD by supporting counties to expand access to and provide continuity of treatment and appropriate transitions across the continuum of care.
+Despite the expansion of the Drug Medi-Cal Organized Delivery System (DMC-ODS), many locales throughout California still grapple with how to build an accessible, high-quality treatment and recovery ecosystem, leaving their residents struggling to access, navigate, and realize continuity of services in fragmented systems that can be overwhelming.

 Program Funder Background and Opportunity for Counties

-Under SOR 2, HMA has invited counties to apply for TA and coaching assistance, and will select six counties to participate in SOC.
-This state-funded assistance includes collaboratively conducting a deep dive and a virtual process improvement effort to understand the county’s current ecosystem; providing counties with current value stream maps and an agreed upon future state for their system with appropriate ASAM levels of care; identifying and implementing medications for addiction treatment sites at a range of access points to greatly reduce treatment delays; and building and mobilizing a knowledge base to create consistent vernacular and instill system-wide understanding and use of best practices.
+Under SOR 2, HMA invited counties to apply for TA and coaching assistance, and selected six new counties to participate in SOC with some from SOR 1 continuing their efforts.
+Counties featured in SOR 2 included Amador, Fresno, Imperial, Marin, Orange, Riverside, San Bernardino, Santa Cruz, Santa Barbara, and Siskiyou.
+This state-funded assistance included collaboratively conducting a deep dive and a virtual process improvement effort to understand the county’s current ecosystem; providing counties with current value stream maps and an agreed upon future state for their system with appropriate ASAM levels of care; identifying and implementing medications for addiction treatment sites at a range of access points to greatly reduce treatment delays; and building and mobilizing a knowledge base to create consistent vernacular and instill system-wide understanding and use of best practices.

 Project Features